-- 5.1 Relevant decisions under the Act are made by the Licensing Committee, which consists of fifteen (15) Councillors. - 5.2 The Licensing Committee will delegate some of its functions to a Licensing Panel, which consists of three (3) Councillors or to an individual officer.
-The Authority intends to delegate its functions in the way set out in Appendix 1, in the interests of speed, efficiency and cost effectiveness. - 5.3 In line with the Local Authorities (Model Code of Conduct) Order 2007, Councillors may attend Hearings which relate to matters personally affecting them, so long as it is a public meeting and they only remain whilst making their own representation. - 5.4 Where a Councillor who is a member of the Licensing Committee or the Licensing Panel has had an indirect or direct involvement in an application before them, in the interests of good governance they shall disqualify themselves from any involvement in the decision-making process affecting the premises licence in question.
+- 5.1 Relevant decisions under the Act are made by the Licensing Committee, which consists of fifteen (15) Councillors. - 5.2 The Licensing Committee delegates some of its functions to a Licensing Panel, which consists of three (3) Councillors or to an individual officer.
+The Authority delegates its functions in the way set out in Appendix 1, in the interests of speed, efficiency and cost effectiveness. - 5.3 In line with the Local Authorities (Model Code of Conduct) Order 2007, Councillors may attend Hearings which relate to matters personally affecting them, so long as it is a public meeting and they only remain whilst making their own representation. - 5.4 Where a Councillor who is a member of the Licensing Committee or the Licensing Panel has had an indirect or direct involvement in an application before them, in the interests of good governance they shall disqualify themselves from any involvement in the decision-making process affecting the premises licence in question.
 In particular, Ward Councillors who have received representations from residents about an application within their Ward will be advised to consider whether they should sit on the Licensing Panel involved in the determination of that application. - 5.5 Councillor's conduct is governed by the New Code of Conduct for Members set out in the Council's Constitution.
 Since 31 July 2012, the Council has adopted a Code of Conduct for members pursuant to the Localism Act 2011.
-It is available for inspection on the authority's website and on request from Reception at the Civic Offices.
-The Councillor's Monitoring Officer has statutory responsibility for administering the system in respect of complaints in respect of members conduct.
-The Council has delegated to the Hearing Panel such of its powers to take action in respect of individual members as may be necessary to promote and maintain a high standard of conduct and these are also set out in the adopted members code of conduct.
+It is available for inspection on the authority's website and on request from Reception at the Council Offices.
+The Councillor's Monitoring Officer has statutory responsibility for administering the system in respect of complaints relating to Members' conduct.
+The Council has delegated to the Hearing Panel such of its powers to take action in respect of individual Members as may be necessary to promote and maintain a high standard of conduct and these are also set out in the adopted Members code of conduct. - 5.6 Every determination of a licensing decision by the Licensing Committee or the Licensing Panel shall be accompanied with clear, cogent reasons for the decision.
+This shall be given to the applicant in writing.